Drone of wind and stream,

 a mother mountain lion and two cubs.

-Month after month, cats disappear,
+Month after month, cats kept disappearing,

-scared away or eaten, we don’t know.
+scared away or eaten, maybe?

-Sometimes we see quiet groups of deer
+Sometimes we saw quiet groups of deer

 and a noisy flock of turkeys near the house.

-Other times the woods are empty silence.
+Other times the woods were empty and silent.

 Below this pastoral farmland are cliffs,